luischaparroc/printf/README.md

 ------------

 ### print_str.c
-Function That Writes The String To Stdout
+Function That Writes The String To Stdout.
 ```c
 /* Indetifier : %s */
 ```